 Psychology Residents spend three days per week at their major rotation and one day per week at a minor rotation.
-The remaining day is spent in didactic activities and working on research.
+The remaining day is spent in didactic activities, providing clinical supervision to PGY 3 and 4 Psychiatry Residents and working on research.